jeremyhilado/seir-224-project-2/readme.md

 For this project, work with your team to build a creative product that you actually think someone will want to use.

-All students are required to submit a project 3 idea as an issue [here](https://github.com/ga-wdi-exercises/project3/issues).
+All students are required to submit a Project 3 idea as an issue [here](https://github.com/ga-wdi-exercises/project3/issues).
 The deadline for submission is March 10 at 9:00AM.

-After groups have been announced during project 3 kickoff, teams will have one hour to select an idea from all submissions.
+After groups have been announced during Project 3 kickoff, teams will have one hour to select an idea from all submissions.
 Students will then inform their assigned instructor of the idea their team has chosen.
 Ideas will be approved on a first-come, first-serve basis.

-**Teams may not choose an idea that any group member has submitted.**
+**Teams may not choose an idea that on of their team members has submitted.**

 ---